 Backpack the Desolation Wilderness

 The Desolation Wilderness is a remote stretch of backcountry that covers nearly 64,000 acres that overlook Lake Tahoe itself.
 It is a place where solitude and natural beauty come together to create a truly unique landscape filled with towering peaks, thick forests, and a series of alpine lakes that are each more breathtaking than the last.
 A network of trails criss-cross the area, providing hikers and backpackers with plenty of routes to explore.
-Most visitors spend just a few hours walking in the forest, but to truly get a sense of the place, head into the backcountry for a few days to camp in a setting that remains virtually untouched by man.
+Most visitors spend just a few hours walking in the forest, but to truly get a sense of the place, head deeper into the wilderness for a few days and go camping in a setting that remains virtually untouched by man.

 Mountain Bike Tahoe

 Considering the amount of amazing wilderness that surrounds Lake Tahoe, it should come as no surprise that there are many mountain bike trails to be explored.
-The best of these is probably the Tahoe Rim Trail, which stretches for more than 165 miles along the Tahoe basin.
+The best of these is probably the Tahoe Rim Trail, which stretches for more than 165 miles along the Tahoe basin itself.

 But, that is a massive undertaking for most riders, so for something a bit more manageable, hit the Flume Trail instead.
 It is exceptionally beautiful, offers some great riding, and is beginner friendly.
-The 14-mile ride provides a nice glimpse of what the region has to offer.
+The 14-mile ride provides a nice glimpse of what the region has to offer, while only requiring a few hours of your time.

 Go Trail Running

 The Tahoe Rim Trail isn't just for mountain biking.
 It is an excellent place to go hiking and trail running too.
-In fact, while much of the route is open to bikers, there are even more options for trail runners to explore, including points where the Rim Trail meets the Pacific Crest Trail too.
+In fact, while much of the route is open to bikers, there are even more options for trail runners to explore, including points where the Rim Trail meets the Pacific Crest Trail to create an spectacularly beautiful and impressively large greater trail system.

 Each year, there are a number of trail races of varying lengths held throughout the Tahoe area.
 Whether you're just looking for a 5k to get your blood pumping or you want to compete in a half-, full-, or ultra-marathon, you'll find something to your liking.
 And of course, the hundreds of miles of trail that are available make for a great training ground for any outdoor athlete.